Home

 <img src="static/logo.svg" alt="Velox logo" width="50%" align="center" />

-Velox is a C++ database acceleration library which provides reusable, extensible, and high-performance data processing components.
-These components can be reused to build compute engines focused on different analytical workloads, including batch, interactive, stream processing, and AI/ML.
+Velox is a composable execution engine distributed as an open source C++ library.
+It provides reusable, extensible, and high-performance data processing components that can be (re-)used to build data management systems focused on different analytical workloads, including batch, interactive, stream processing, and AI/ML.
 Velox was created by Meta and it is currently developed in partnership with IBM/Ahana, Intel, Voltron Data, Microsoft, ByteDance and many other companies.

 In common usage scenarios, Velox takes a fully optimized query plan as input and performs the described computation.
 Considering Velox does not provide a SQL parser, a dataframe layer, or a query optimizer, it is usually not meant to be used directly by end-users; rather, it is mostly used by developers integrating and optimizing their compute engines.